The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 Development started with the mentality that everything a user can do can also be replicated with Javascript.
 Generally, this is true, however sometimes it might be more difficult than expected, and this case was unfortunately one of those times.
 TISS does have a nice REST API, however you can only do things like look up people and LVAs, but not actually register for them.
 The only way to register for an LVA, group or exam is to use the website itself.
 This means that the extension had to replicate the requests by reverse-engineering the website, which is not an easy task.

-It took quite a while until the first request was replicated, and initial testing unfortunately revealed that you could not skip any steps of the registration process, and had to follow the same steps as a regular user (refresh until open, click register button, confirm registration).
+It took quite a while until the first request was replicated, and initial testing unfortunately revealed that you could not skip any steps of the registration process, and had to follow the same steps as a regular user.
 This resulted in this simple registration flow:

 - Refresh the page until the registration is open
 - Send the request for pressing the register button